codepath/android_guides/Lambda-Expressions.md

 * Because Jack does not generate intermediate class files when compiling an app, tools that depend on these files for example, lint detectors, do not currently work with Jack.

-* Tools like `android-apt` which is required for using `Dagger 2` in your Android project do not currently work with Jack.
+* Annotation support for libraries such as [[Dagger 2|Dependency-Injection-with-Dagger-2]] to show you in your Android project may not work with Jack.
+The most recent experimental releases are starting to add [this support](http://stackoverflow.com/questions/31789967/new-jack-toolchain-crashes-when-using-android-apt-plugin).

 ## Attribution